 In rare cases, cysts or tumours may form around impacted wisdom teeth.
 These potentially destructive pathologic lesions can cause damage to adjacent teeth, bone, and other anatomic structures.
 Pathologic fracture of the jaw is a risk when these lesions enlarge and eat away at the supporting bone.
 If any of these lesions are seen on an x-ray, their removal becomes urgent.

 In some cases, wisdom teeth are removed to facilitate braces, or orthodontics.
 If there is insufficient space in the jaw, your orthodontist may suggest removing the wisdom teeth to decrease pressure, and to lessen the risk of crowding or shifting of adjacent teeth.

 Some people require removal of their wisdom teeth before starting orthodontic treatment, others need them removed during treatment, while some can wait until braces are finished.
 Each situation is different, and depends on factors such as the patient’s age, room available in the jaw, whether any additional teeth need to be removed, and whether the wisdom teeth are causing other problems.

 What to do After Wisdom Teeth Have Been Removed

 Most people have many questions after their wisdom teeth have been removed.
 We have some general instructions for care after wisdom teeth have been removed.

-If your wisdom teeth are causing problems for you, no referral is needed for treatment.
-However, we also work closely with your dentist or orthodontist if they have recommended that you have them removed.
+We will work closely with your dentist or orthodontist if they have recommended that you need to have teeth removed.

 We will be happy to set up a consultation appointment with you.
 A dental specialist will speak with you regarding the position of your teeth, whether they need to be removed, and any procedures that will be involved.
 Please contact us, and we will be happy to speak with you further.